IRELAND 11 Days

 craftsmanship, high-end knitwear, and modern retail.

-• Overnight: Killarney (3 nights) <Where to stay>
+• Overnight: Killarney (3 nights) [Where to stay]

 • Driving time: Kilkenny —> Killarney, 3.5 hrs.

-DAY 4 and 5
+DAYS 4 and 5

-• Killarney is a great base for exploring two of Ireland’s best coastal drives: the Ring of Kerry and the Dingle Peninsula.
+• Killarney is a great base for exploring two (2) of Ireland’s best coastal drives: the Ring of Kerry and the Dingle Peninsula.

 • ⚠️ Both are full-day trips; each needs about a 2-hour drive each way to reach the main sights.

-Start early for an 8–10 hour day of fun and adventure.
-The route is 179 km (111 miles).
+Start early for an 8–10 hour day of adventure.
+The complete route is 179 km (111 miles).

-• Getting there: Take the short detour from the Ring of Kerry onto the Skellig Ring.
-It leads to the Kerry Cliffs, which offer amazing, less crowded views than the Cliffs of Moher.
+• HIGHLY RECOMMENDED: Kerry Cliffs.This is the top attraction on the peninsula.
+Take a short detour from the Ring of Kerry onto the Skellig Ring to reach the cliffs.
+They offer stunning, less crowded views than the Cliffs of Moher.

-• ⚠️ The Ring of Kerry is usually driven counter-clockwise starting from Killarney.
+• ⚠️ The Ring of Kerry is usually driven counter-clockwise, starting from Killarney.

 The main stops in sequence are Kerry Cliffs —> Portmagee —> Waterville —> Derrynane Beach —> Sneem —> Kenmare — Killkarney